Top Mixing Engineers for hire

 The Insider's guide to hiring a mixing engineer

 Choosing a mixing engineer is a key part of producing a song.
 A good mix can help a good recording shine, while a mediocre mix might make it sound flat.
-Since it's not common practice or recommended to record or re-record parts after a song has been mixed (although in rare cases it happens), mixing is undeniably a milestone in the production process.
-It's a point of no return.
-As a result it's where musicians and producers have to 'let go' and put their faith in a specialist to do their recording justice.
-Lets start from the top.
+Since it's not common practice or recommended to re-record parts after a song has been mixed (although in rare cases it happens), mixing is undeniably a milestone in the production process.
+It is a moment where musicians and producers have to 'let go' and put their faith in a specialist to do their recording justice.
+Let's start from the beginning.

 What is mixing?

 Music mixing is the process of taking a multi track recording and 'mixing' it down to one single stereo track (left and right).
-Before mixing you have a multi track session – for example 12 individual drum tracks, 6 vocal tracks, a bass track, 2 guitar tracks, 4 keyboard tracks totaling a few dozen tracks.
+Before mixing you have a multi track session – for example 12 individual drum tracks, 6 vocal tracks, a bass track, 2 guitar tracks, 4 keyboard tracks totaling more than a dozen tracks.
 After mixing you would have one stereo file.
 This audio file is almost the final product for distribution.
 A song is truly 'done' once the mix is mastered.
 So why is mixing so important?
-Because of what happens during the mixing process.
-A mixing engineer does much more than just 'combine' the tracks.
-You see mixing is all about context, the way individual elements of the arrangement behave, sound and feel relative to each other, and how that affects the overall experience of the listener.
+Because during the mixing process, the mixing engineer does much more than just 'combine' the tracks.
+Mixing is all about context, the way individual elements of the arrangement behave, sound and feel relative to each other, and how that affects the overall experience of the listener.
 The mixing process can be divided into the following main parts.
 An easy way to understand them is through the tools the mixer uses for each.
 The combination of these things the mixer does hugely affects the sound and feel of the recorded song, which is why good mixing is so important.